Illinois Auditor General: Officeholders

-Current Occupant
+Current occupant

+Christopher B. Meister became Auditor General of the State of Illinois on May 1, 2026.
+Prior to his appointment as Auditor General, Meister served as the executive director of the Illinois Finance Authority from 2009 to 2026, and as general council from 2007 to 2009.

+Former occupants

 Frank J. Mautino became Auditor General of the State of Illinois on January 1, 2016.
 Prior to his appointment as Auditor General, Mr. Mautino served 24 years in the Illinois House of Representatives, including 12 years as a co-chairman of the Legislative Audit Commission.
-He is the third Auditor General since the position was created.
+He was the third Auditor General since the position was created.
+Mautino did not wish to seek a second term.